 The Hotel Elysee New York City offers French charm in the heart of Midtown Manhattan.
 While its central Midtown location makes it a hit with business executives and theater goers, we found this to be the perfect hotel for a long weekend getaway!

-Special Bonus: The Hotel Elysee provides a complimentary happy hour, complete with wines, cheeses, crudités plate and fresh fruit.
-After a long day in New York, this was a perfect way to relax before hitting the town for a night out!
+Special Bonus: The hotel provides a complimentary happy hour, complete with wines, cheeses, crudités plate and fresh fruit.
+After a long day in the city, this was a perfect way to relax before hitting the town for a night out!
 The same second floor lounge also has a complimentary continental breakfast in the morning.

 The Restaurant: The Monkey Bar (both a bar and restaurant) is located on the lower level.
 While we did not eat here, we did look inside and took in the vibe of this piano bar.

 The Lounge: For an evening nightcap, the Monkey Bar on the first floor has ample ambiance.
 The Monkey Bar NYC is actually one of the top bars in New York City.

 The Concierge: We didn’t see a concierge desk, however, the front desk was well versed in providing directions and assistance.